 Measure the situation before implementation (baseline)

 The biggest mistake: starting to measure after you've implemented the system.
 Then you have no comparison material.
-That's why it's important to first document your current situation.
+That's why you need to first document your current situation.

 ⚠️ Note: